 Collections are at the heart of a museum.
 A museum’s exhibitions and research are built from its collections.
 The significance of collections means it is important to acknowledge those who have contributed.
 Te Papa’s Botany collection of plant specimens has recently seen notable milestones for two of its biggest contributors:

 For many years, Te Papa botanists have included Otari-Wilton’s Bush collections in their research.
-Otari Native Botanic Garden and Wilton’s Bush Reserve is a special place in Wellington–“the only public botanic garden in New Zealand dedicated solely to native plants”.
-This makes it an important educational and research resource for the
+Otari Native Botanic Garden and Wilton’s Bush Reserve is a special place in Wellington it’s “the only public botanic garden in New Zealand dedicated solely to native plants”.
+This makes it an important educational and research resource

 I was recently fortunate to be jetboated up the Whanganui River to collect plants.
 I hadn’t been in a jetboat before, but more significant than the fun of that novelty, it was a wonderful opportunity to get into an area whose botany has been little studied.
 The Department of Conservation’s